Joan-Amudu/Dunia-Memory-Game/README.md

 # General Information
 ## About
 Dunia in Kiswahili means - The World.
-The idea behind this memory game was inspired from my love for travelling.
+The idea behind this memory game was inspired from my love for travel.

 The game is based on matching flags of european countries.
 ## How to Play
 * To play, simply click on a card to reveal the flag and find a match.
-Once the user matches 2 identical flags, 1 point is scored.
+Once the player matches 2 identical flags, 1 point is scored.
 * To win the game, simple match all 12 flags.
-* To play again, click to Restart text will be displayed prompting the user to restart the game and the card deck will be shuffled.
+* To play again, an overlay Click to Restart text will be displayed prompting the user to restart the game and the card deck will be shuffled.

 #### [Back to top](<#table-of-content>)